ebiggerr/ebiggerr/README.md

 - 🌱 I’m currently learning ...

-Spring framework, Java Concurreny and Parallelism, Data Science and things that related to web development ( networking, server, protocol and etc )
+Spring framework, Data Science and things that related to backend development ( networking, server, protocol and etc )

 - 📫 How to reach me ...